 Information and support to help reduce the incidence of harm to adults at risk.

-In the event of a crisis, or if a crime is in progress or a life is at risk, dial 999 for the Emergency Service.
+- In a crisis, or if a crime is in progress or a life is at risk: dial 999 for the Emergency Service

-Dorset County Council operate a 'zero tolerance' approach to safeguarding adults and every referral will be taken seriously.
+Dorset County Council operate a 'zero tolerance' approach to safeguarding adults and every contact will be taken seriously.
 We can visit you or the adult concerned and find out what is happening.
-As far as possible we will work with you, to investigate and resolve the situation.
-If necessary we can help you to report your concerns to the police.
+We will work with you and discuss how best to respond to the safeguarding situation and through this involvement decide how to best resolve the situation.
+We can help you to report your concerns to the police.
 We can also help with any communication difficulties you may have.